Significant-Gravitas/AutoGPT/docs/content/server/setup.md

 You can check if the server is running by visiting [http://localhost:3000](http://localhost:3000) in your browser.

 ### Notes:
-By default the appplication for different services run on the following ports:
+By default the application for different services run on the following ports:

 Frontend UI Server: 3000
 Backend Websocket Server: 8001
-Backend API Rest Server: 8006
+Execution API Rest Server: 8006